 Car accident victims are occasionally prescribed medication to reduce inflammation and assist with pain stemming from sprains and strains.
 To prevent further injury following a sprain or strain, physical therapists and chiropractors will perform adjustments and provide stretches and exercises to repair the injured ligaments.
 Although every person and back injury is different, most people recover from sprains and strains following a 3-6 months of conservative treatment.

-Bone breaks are common injuries in car accidents, Las Vegas truck accidents, and Las Vegas motorcycle accidents.
+Bone breaks are common injuries in car, truck, and motorcycle accidents.
 Such injuries, even if surgery is not necessary, can still limit a person’s ability to work or perform her regularly required activities of daily living.

 During a car accident, broken bones can occur from the body making contact with the interior of the vehicle or from being thrown from a motorcycle and making impact with the ground.
 In fact, it’s common for passengers to throw their arms in front of their face during an accident, which can result in broken fingers, hands, and wrists.
 Broken bones can also occur if the victim is not wearing a seatbelt and is thrown from the vehicle during a high-speed or rollover collision.
 Specifically, semi-truck accidents can result in the most severe and catastrophic injuries.
 The sheer weight and momentum displaced when a semi-truck crashes into a smaller vehicle is enough to significantly injure the passengers of the smaller vehicle.